Nursing, Nursing Practice - Master of Science in Nursing, Doctor of Nursing Practice

 Nursing Practice - Doctor of Nursing Practice

-The DNP program requires 35-38 overall credits, which aligns closely with other DNP programs in the state of Ohio (State DNP alternatives attached).
-The DNP curriculum includes 18 credits of core courses including role seminars.
-Five credits are practicum courses, focused on comprehensive, systematic assessment of complex organizational environments with a focus on quality improvement and quality outcomes.
-Nine credits will be DNP Project courses, focusing on a Practice change initiative.
+The DNP program requires 36 overall credits, which aligns closely with other DNP programs in the state of Ohio (State DNP alternatives attached).
+The DNP curriculum includes 24 credits of core courses including role seminars.
+Twelve credits are Project courses, focused on comprehensive, systematic assessment of complex organizational environments with a focus on quality improvement and quality outcomes and practice change initiatives.
 Students will design, implement, and evaluate a quality improvement strategy to create and sustain change at the organizational and policy level.
-Three to six credit hours will remain for elective courses focused on a specialty area or additional clinical hours.

 Program Requirements